 A review of the transaction legal documents was not conducted as the legal documents have remained unchanged since the most recent rating action.

-The sources of information used for these ratings include CP stratification tables as at 30 September 2020 and historical dynamic performance data on CaixaBank’s mortgage book provided by the issuer.
+The sources of information used for these ratings include CP stratification tables as at 30 September 2021 on former Caixabank and Bankia’s mortgage books, as well as combined CP stratification tables, and historical dynamic performance data on Caixabank mortgage book, all provided by the issuer.

 DBRS Morningstar did not rely upon third-party due diligence in order to conduct its analysis.